Lotus 72D - Art Screen Print - Emerson Fittipaldi Signed - Gold Leaf Edition of 50

 - Scale guide

-Emerson took time out ahead of a shoot with Sky at Brands Hatch recently to sign the prints, and we enjoyed his warmth, wit and engaging modesty for a couple of hours, exploring amongst other things his close relationship with Colin Chapman and his views on F1 today.
+Emerson took time out ahead of a shoot with Sky at Brands Hatch to sign the prints, and we enjoyed his warmth, wit and engaging modesty for a couple of hours, exploring amongst other things his close relationship with Colin Chapman and his views on F1 today.
 Each print has been meticulously signed by him in archive quality ink.

 This print will be delivered from the UK.
 Local duties and taxes may be applicable on import to regions outside the UK.
 By purchasing this title, you agree and consent to your information being shared with Alan Thornton for use in the fulfilment of your order.